Solid discs only!

 Curiosity can kill.
 Seals learn through play and explore things they find in the sea.
 They swim over, under, round and sometimes through these objects of interest.
 With unbreakable plastic, this can be life threatening.

-In one week earlier in 2022, Cornwall Seal Group Research Trust (CSGRT) volunteers Andrea and Vanessa collected 6 flying rings from a single Cornish beach.
+In one week, Cornwall Seal Group Research Trust (CSGRT) volunteers Andrea and Vanessa collected 6 flying rings from a single Cornish beach.

 This is an ongoing issue and we are obviously not as good at throwing flying rings as we like to think we are!